Nationals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 73 hits with 22 doubles, a triple, nine home runs and 27 walks.
-He has driven in 32 runs with six stolen bases.
+- Freeman has 74 hits with 23 doubles, a triple, nine home runs, 27 walks and 34 RBI.
+He's also stolen six bases.

-- Freeman has recorded at least one hit in 17 straight games.
-During his last 10 games he is hitting .439 with eight doubles, a triple, two home runs, five walks and nine RBI.
+- Freeman has hit safely in 18 straight games.
+In his last 10 outings he is hitting .425 with nine doubles, a home run, five walks and seven RBI.

 Freeman Recent Games